redx94/Dimensional-Hub-Management-System-DHMS/README.md

 A complete system for managing and exploring multiversal hubs.

 ## Features
-- Real-time monitoring and management of hubs.
+- Real-time monitoring and stabilization of multiversal hubs.
-- Provides command to stabilize hubs.
+- Real-time dashboard with interactive visualizations.
-- PostgreSQL Database for hub state and logs.
+- Configurable path and query optimization for efficient query processing.

-## Setup and Deployment
+## Setup Instructions
 ## Backend
-Install and run the backend server:
+Install the core requirements and run the backend server:

 ```python
 pip install flask flask-cors psycopg2-binary